rclasen/qmk_firmware/readme.md

 * [maltron](/keyboards/maltron/keymaps/default/) - handwired Maltron.
   Thumb cluster is hard to use when resting your palm -> made it impossible for me to use it for long enough to get used to the dwells.
-  Angle between halvs is ok, but I do miss adjusting the angle when changing posture.
+  Angle between halves is ok, but I do miss adjusting the angle when changing posture.

 * [orthodox](/keyboards/orthodox/keymaps/rclasen/) - Got it to test the